 In 2017 Bird City WR helped to organize the Wisconsin Prairie Chicken Festival in cooperation with local conservation agencies and organizations.
 Activities included: Greater Prairie-chicken viewing, grassland bird tours, locally-sourced luncheon, presentations on bluebirds, prairies, rotational grazing, and the history of Drs.
 Fred and Fran Hamerstrom.
 See Attachments

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Master Gardeners organization annually sells homemade suet, bird houses, and water sources at the Garden Walk each year and sponsors speakers that address birds and gardening.
 At the Vesper Library a youth garden art gallery was designed and constructed adjacent to the building with youngsters planting flowers and building bird feeders.

 Mead Wildlife Area sponsors birding events including sessions titled Birding Basics and Discovering Owls in Wisconsin.

 Sandhill Wildlife Area Friends organization puts on an open house in April of each year.
 Brochures are available on keeping cats indoors and preventing bird window strikes.
 The Children’s activities features birds and birding.
 Permanent displays in the Outdoors Skills Center also features local birds.

 Grant School has a Green Team classroom that has created a pollunator garden, does bluebird monitoring, developed a prairie and has students engage in butterfly identification.
-See Attachment.
 Washington Elementary School and Lincoln High School also have active bluebird monitoring programs.